Jsfain/SDCard/README.md

 2) USART.C(H) - required to interface with the AVR's USART port used to print messages and data to the screen.
 3) PRINTS.H(C) - required to print integers (decimal, hex, binary) and strings to the screen via the USART.

+# Warning
+Use at your own risk.
+It is possible to write and erase data on an SD card using this module, so I suggest backing up any data you do not want to lose before using.

+## Disclaimers
+* This is just a project I did for fun during quaratine.
+It has been tested against SDSC and SDHC type micro SD cards, and I expect full-sized cards to work as well, but no guarantee of functionality is made.
+I may or may not update in the future, though any feedback or suggestions are welcome.
+* This module has only been tested against an ATmega1280 target, though it is expected it would be easily portable to other AVR targets with modification of SPI and USART ports, assuming sufficient memory.

+# SD Module Files
+This SD card module includes the following source / header files

 # Who can use
 Anyone.
 Use it.
 Modify it for specific purposes/systems, and if you want you can let me know if you found it helpful.